- An Arizona real estate transaction

 Homeowner Association – HOA

-… will almost always exist there are living units with common walls because where there are common walls there will also be common property elements.
+… will almost always exist where there are living units with common walls because where there are common walls there will also be common property elements.
 A HOA exists for most subdivisions built since about 1985 for one or both of two reasons: (1) there are common property elements to most subdivisions – such as green belts, parks, community pools, etc.; and/or (2) developers create a HOA for the subdivision so owners may exert architectural control in the future – such as over the paint color of a house.
 In the case of a condominium, the entire property outside the individual unit living space is a “common property element”.

 A HOA consists of all property owners in the development, plus the developer until all units/lots are sold.
 Owners elect a Board of Directors, who normally must be owners.
 This Board then manages the HOA according to the rules specified by the HOA Bylaws, CC&Rs, architectural control standards, and/or landscape control standards created by the developer.